ATP Finals Betting Offers 2022

 It may surprise many punters to know that an end of season tennis championship event has in fact been running since the 1970’s, although having gone through four format changes it is now hardly recognisable from the original.
-The ATP began running the event in 1990 but it is only since the event has been held at the O2 in London (since 2009) that the profile of the tournament has really exploded.
+The ATP began running the event in 1990 but it is only since the event has been held at the O2 in London (2009-2020) that the profile of the tournament has really exploded.
 Turin in Italy now hosts the ATP Finals from 2021-2025.

 With prize money in the millions for the winner and the eight highest ranking men’s players in the world competing the event has become a favourite for tennis fans, now on a par with a Grand Slam event.

 Whenever there is a high profile tennis event on the bookies love it and pull out the stops when it comes to their offers, for both new and existing punters.
 With this signalling the end of the season too you can often find even better deals than normal.
 As usual we have collated the best promotions around to ensure you get the maximum value from your ATP finals bets.

 This event has not started yet, please check back nearer the time.
 For other offers see our main loyalty page.

 ATP Finals Schedule 2022

 Play is divided into two daily sessions, the afternoon session begins at 12pm (UK) and 6pm for evening sessions.
 Doubles matches are plated first in each session followed by singles.
 The doubles final is scheduled for 3:30pm and the singles final will follow at around 6pm.